 The Airlie Island Ctenotus feeds on invertebrates, which are common among grass tussocks.
 Some individuals have been observed foraging in the heat of the day under Acacia shrubs (Browne-Cooper & Maryan 1990).

 On Airlie Island, the species was observed to be most active between 7 and 9 AM (Browne-Cooper & Maryan 1990).
+On the mainland, the species has been observed foraging throughout the day, even with ground temperatures of 41-45 °C (Maryan et al. 2013).
 It is presumed that the species is active year round, from late morning to afternoon in the temperate months of the year, gradually changing to early morning and probably late afternoon in the hotter months of the year (DSEWPaC 2011m).

 Detection of the species at a site is reliant upon positive identification.
 For most species in this genus, sight records are, in most instances, unreliable given that it is not unusual for several morphologically similar species of Ctenotus to occur in sympatry.
 Pitfalls have proved to be a reliable way of trapping species of Ctenotus.
 If the survey involves a targeted search for this species, a series of pitfall trap lines comprising six 10 litre buckets spread along a 15 metre fence would be adequate for detecting the species; although other pitfall arrangements could be trialled (DSEWPaC 2011m).
 Biologic (2012) performed a desktop survey identifying potential habitat, ground truthed sites, placed a fence around locations where flushed lizards were observed (i.e. around low shrubs) and captured individuals by hand for identification.